BhupeshRathore07/Data-Analysis-Project--Tweets-Sentiments-Analysis/README.md

 ## PROCESS:

 - To conduct the sentiment analysis of #jiocinema tweets, I utilized various techniques and tools.
-Firstly, I did not use the Twitter API to scrape tweets; instead, I used the snscrape library, which is a featureful and user-friendly Python library for scraping tweets.
+Firstly, I did not use the Twitter API to scrape tweets; instead, I used the **"snscrape"** library, which is a featureful and user-friendly Python library for scraping tweets.
 This library provided me with the flexibility to specify various search criteria, such as hashtag, language, date range, and more.

 - Secondly, I used the Natural Language Toolkit (nltk), which is a powerful and easy-to-use Python library for natural language processing.
 I used nltk to preprocess the text data, which included tasks such as tokenization, stopword removal, stemming, and more.
 This helped in cleaning the tweets and extracting meaningful insights from them.